hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 Moreover, the C API is **huge**: the biggest achievement of the branch was to discover and invent this new way of writing cpyext code, but we still need to convert many of the functions.
+Also, sometimes the rewrite is not automatic or straighforward: cpyext is a delicate piece of software, so it happens often that you end up debugging a segfault in gdb.

-The results we got from this optimization are impressive, as we will detail later.
+However, the most important remark is that the performance improvement we got from this optimization are impressive, as we will detail later.

 .. _`2017 Cape Town Sprint`: https://morepypy.blogspot.com/2017/10/cape-of-good-hope-for-pypy-hello-from.html
 .. _`cpyext microbenchmarks`: https://github.com/antocuni/cpyext-benchmarks